guardian/command-line-workshops/workshops/1-shells-and-shortcuts/research.md

 * How does my shell know to interpret a file as a script file? (shebang)
 * What permissions does a file need to be executable?
 * What settings can I apply when running a script file?
-* set -e, set -u, set -x (also unsetting with set +e)
+  * eg. What do set -e, set -u, set -x do?
+  * How do you unset a setting?
+  * How many other settings can you find?
+What do they do?
 * How do I define variables in bash?
 * How do I pass arguments from the command line?
+* How do you access those arguments from inside the script?

 Extension:
 * What effects do single quotes, double quotes and backticks have?